abhishekkadavil/RestAssured-Cucumber-Hybrid-Framework/README.md

   * Added functionality of ScenarioContext to accommodate all the common function in a scenario perspective eg: contextValues
 * The output of the test execution like response body, status, DB values etc. can be logged in report for the later use, so didn't create any other mechanism for that.
-  **RestAssuredLoggingFilter:** Adding rest assured logs to console including all the details of request and response.
+  **[RALoggerUtil.java](src/test/java/testSuit/utils/RALoggerUtil.java):** Adding rest assured logs to console including all the details of request and response.
   **Configuration:** Configurations for the test suits are done through `com.utils.ConfigUtil` interface which extends `org.aeonbits.owner.Config`.
 Suit level configuration are done in `ScenarioContext` class.

 # Why and why not